BPR-TEAM/FlowerPredictFunction/README.md

 # FlowerPredictFunction
 Repository for an Azure function acting as the prediction engine for the bachelors project of Andrei, Luis and Martin.
-This repo is part of the larger ⬇
+[Jupyter notebook](https://github.com/BPR-TEAM/FlowerPredictFunction/blob/master/Orange%20Bush%20-%20Image%20Classification.ipynb) This repo is part of the larger ⬇
 # Orange-bush!
 A [website](https://orange-bush-0a396ce03.azurestaticapps.net/) for monitoring your plants with some added [machine learning](https://dotnet.microsoft.com/apps/machinelearning-ai/ml-dotnet).
 ## What the project does